RexInvictus/lukalink-website-demonstration/README.md

 ## Lukalink website

-Static website for software development agency, written in Next.js (a framework for React).
+Static website for software development agency, written in Next.js (a framework for React), utilising Tailwind.